 I don’t profess to have spent much time in these areas but have included photos of them for you to see.
 My stateroom was very close to the art gallery and so we frequently walked through it.
 Throughout the cruise there are several art auctions (held in the Explorers Lounge) and so it’s nice to see an array of art that rotates around the gallery during your time on the ship.

 The casino is a decent size for the ship, possibly to cater more to the Asian market.
-This area was never busy during our cruise and due to our port-heavy itinerary was only open in the evenings once we’d left port and on sea days.
-This was also our muster station and for the first time, we didn’t need to take our life jackets to muster.
+This area was never busy during our cruise and due to our port-intensive itinerary.
+It was also our muster station.

 A special area that I’d never seen on previous cruises was the VIP Lounge within the casino.
 This is specifically available to the ‘high-rollers’ who love to cruise.

-The Sapphire Princess is definitely ready for its summer season in Europe.
-The dry dock has totally refreshed the ship as I had heard from reading various cruise forums before dry dock that it was looking a bit tired; I didn’t see anything like that on board, it was clean and spotless.
-I couldn’t fault the public areas, everything was spot on and it never felt crowded, despite being completely full with passengers it never crowded.
+The dry dock totally refreshed the ship; I didn’t see anything like that on board, it was clean and spotless.
+I couldn’t fault the public areas and it never felt crowded, despite being completely full with passengers it never crowded.
 If I didn’t know any better, I would have thought it was half empty!

 My favourite bits: